brand_logo

 “George Washington’s nieces studied here.”

 Established over 280 years ago by the Moravian Church, Moravian University is a small private liberal arts university with a long history and a commitment to academic excellence.
 The university offers over 50 undergraduate majors and minors alongside top graduate programs.
 The students are engaged in research, internships, and study abroad programs to further interdisciplinary learning and hands-on experience.
-H. Richard Niebuhr, who became a leading theologian completed his studies from here.
+H. Richard Niebuhr, who became a leading theologian, completed his studies here.

 7. University of Delaware